SmithsonianWorkshops/SMSC_2023_Conservation_Genomics/day-4-Variant_Calling/Variant_Calling.md

 ### The Genome Analysis Toolkit (GATK)

 The GATK (Genome Analysis Toolkit) is one of the most used programs for genotype calling in sequencing data in model and non model organisms.
 However, the GATK was designed to analyze human genetic data and all its pipelines are optimized for this purpose.
-Variant calling with GATK currently requieres 4 steps: Mark duplicates,
+Variant calling with GATK currently requires 4 steps: Mark duplicates,

 ####  Mark Duplicates with picard-tools